Series: FAIRWICK CHRONICLES/TRILOGY

 The Water Witch (2/2013)

 The series opener begins with a steamy three-page excerpt from the unpublished manuscript of a novel written by Dahlia LaMotte, one of Fairwick's most famous citizens, and that excerpt introduces us to the titular character.
-Dahlia was a prolific writer of Gothic novels, and she was a former owner of the Victorian house that Callie falls in love with and purchases early on in the story.
+Dahlia was a prolific writer of Gothic novels, and she was a former owner of the Victorian house that Callie falls in love with and purchases early in the story.
 I must warn you that the first third of this book moves at a glacial pace.
 Although the reader quickly understands that Fairwick is teeming with supernatural entities, Callie is extremely slow on the uptake—to the point of obtuseness.
-Callie keeps having lurid, lustful dreams about a dream man who makes passionate love to her in a flood of moonlight.
+Callie keeps having lurid, lustful dreams about a sexy man who makes passionate love to her in a flood of moonlight.
 Even though she keeps waking up with the graphic physical evidence of his reality, she keeps playing ostrich, telling herself that these are just dreams.
 This goes on and on until you want to take Callie aside and explain the facts of life to her.
 If you can make it past the first 14 chapters, I promise you that the pace begins to accelerate.